madeintandem/hstore_accessor/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Changelog

+`2.0.0` - Changed the way that hashes and arrays are serialized into the Hstore column.
+We are using YAML now.
+This allows for more complex data structures within those types.
+It also allows us to keep Rubyisms like symbols, integers, hashes, arrays and even custom objects in those Hstore attributes.
+In turn, this makes it difficult to query specific array values in the column's attributes.
+So, the `_contains` scope has been eliminated.